peterspeeder/A-collection-of-Unity-scripts/README.md

 # A-collection-of-Unity-scripts
-A collection of must have game features
+# An assortment of must have game features for fps projects

+This can be used to jumpstart a new project or to add to an existing one.